nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 ### Gestures {#TranslatingGestures}

-The gestures defined originally in NVDA are adapted with English softwares and keyboard layout.
+The gestures defined originally in NVDA are configured to expect English software and keyboard layout.
 In most cases, these gestures can also be executed on other keyboard layouts without any problem.
 However, sometimes a gesture originally defined by NVDA is not adapted for a specific locale (keyboard layout or software).
 The need to modify an original gesture may be due to the following reasons:

 * The original gesture is defined with a character that is not a key name on the locale keyboard layout.
 Generally, the key names are the characters that can be input without the help of a modifier key (`shift`, `control`, etc.)
-* The original gesture takes advantage of the keys physical location on the English keyboard layout, but this advantage does not appear anymore with the locale keyboard layout.
+* The original gesture takes advantage of the keys physical location on the English keyboard layout, but this advantage does not exist with the locale keyboard layout.
 * The original gesture is defined to match a native shortcut in Windows or in an application, but the shortcut in the local version of Windows or of this application is not the same as the English one.

-In all of this case, NVDA allows to remap this gesture for this specific locale.
+In all of these cases, NVDA allows to remap this gesture for this specific locale.

 #### Examples {#TranslatingGesturesExamples}

-Below are three detailed examples of gestures.ini files corresponding to the three listed situations where a gesture remapping could be required.
+Below are three detailed examples of `gestures.ini` files corresponding to the three listed situations where a gesture remapping could be required.

 ##### Example 1: The original gesture is defined with a character that is not a key name on the locale keyboard layout {#TranslatingGesturesEx1}

-In English original version, the scripts for left and right mouse click (laptop layout) are executed respectively with `NVDA+[` and `NVDA+]`.
+In the original English version, the scripts for left and right mouse click (laptop layout) are executed with `NVDA+[` and `NVDA+]`, respectively.

-* On English keyboard layout, the `[` and `]` keys are the two keys at the right of the `p` key.
+* On an English keyboard layout, the `[` and `]` keys are the two keys at the right of the `p` key.
-* On Italian keyboard layout, `[` and `]` characters can only be input with the help of `AltGr` modifier: `AltGr+è` and `AltGr+Plus` respectively.
+* On an Italian keyboard layout, `[` and `]` characters can only be input with the help of `AltGr` modifier: `AltGr+è` and `AltGr+Plus`, respectively.

-Thus Italian translators decided to remap these scripts with the two keys at the right of the `p` key on Italian keyboard layout, i.e. `è` and `+`.
+Thus, the Italian translators decided to remap these scripts using the two keys at the right of the `p` key on the Italian keyboard layout, i.e. `è` and `+`.
-To do this they have added the following lines in the `gestures.ini` file:
+To do this, they have added the following lines in the `gestures.ini` file:

 ```
 [globalCommands.GlobalCommands]